mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Save](/Phase_4_Ideate_Screenshots/09_Save_your_template_01.PNG)

-* Choose Format "PDF" and choose "All content" to download the entire created mural template as a PDF.File on your notebook/pc.
+* Choose the format "PDF" and choose "All content" to download the entire created mural template as a PDF.File on your notebook/pc.

 ![Download](/Phase_4_Ideate_Screenshots/09_Save_your_template_02_DL.PNG)

-* You also have the option to share your created mural template by clicking on the "Share" Button.
+* You also have the option to share your created mural template by clicking on the "Share" button.

 ![Share](/Phase_4_Ideate_Screenshots/11_Share_yor_Template_01.PNG)